Travis Kelce Player Prop Bets for NFL Week 11 | Kansas City vs. Dallas 11/21/2021

 Recent Performances

-- Kelce put together a 119-yard performance against the Raiders last week on eight catches while being targeted 10 times.
+- In last week's outing against the Raiders, Kelce was targeted 10 times, picking up 119 yards on eight receptions.

-- In his last three games, Kelce has put up 71.3 yards per game with one touchdown, hauling in 17 passes on 24 targets.
+- During his last three games, Kelce has caught 17 passes on 24 targets for 214 yards and one touchdown, averaging 71.3 yards per game.

 Kelce's Kansas City Teammates